Geodesic Length Distribution in Sparse Network Ensembles: Sparse general random network

-\paragraph*{Definitions.}In its most general form, consider a topological space $V$ of nodes: such as a discrete space for SBMs \cite{holland1983sbm}, a Euclidean space for RGGs \cite{penrose2003rgg}, or an inner-product space for RDPGs \cite{young2007rdpg}.
-Let $\mu$ be a probability measure on it that encodes the distribution of nodes in $V$, which we refer to as the ``node density'' in $V$.
-Consider the product space $V\times V$ of edges, and their corresponding probability measure $\nu$ that encodes the probability of edges conditioned on pairs of node locations in $V$, e.g. the Euclidean co-ordinates of two nodes in case of an RGG.
-This function will be referred to as the ``connectivity kernel'' in $V\times V$.
-As before, we assume sparsity in the sense that $\nu=\order{n^{-1}}$ almost everywhere.
-Lower-case variables will be used to indicate nodes in $V$.
-We generate a network of $n$ nodes according to node distribution $\mu$ yielding the collection $\mathcal{V}=\{x_i| x_i \sim \mu, i \in \{1,2\cdots n\}\}$ and add edges between nodes according to a sparse connectivity kernel $\nu$ yielding the collection $\mathcal{E}=\{(x_i, x_j)| (x_i, x_j) \sim \nu, (i, j)\in \{1,2\cdots n\}^2 \thinspace\mathrm{s.t.}\thinspace i\ne j\}$.
-The result is a graph without self-loops $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ that represents the full network, and may be directed or undirected, contingent on the symmetry of $\nu$.
-For an undirected network we impose the additional constraints that (1) $\nu$ is symmetric, i.e. $\nu(x,y)=\nu(y,x)$, and (2) edges are generated assuming an (arbitrary) ordering of nodes such that $\overline{\mathcal{E}}\triangleq\{(x_i, x_j)| (x_i, x_j) \sim \nu, (i,j)\in \{1,2\cdots n\}^2\thinspace\mathrm{s.t.}\thinspace i<j\}$ and $\mathcal{E}=\overline{\mathcal{E}}\cup\{(x_j,x_i)|(x_i,x_j)\in\overline{\mathcal{E}}\}$.
-We emphasize that while both directed and undirected graphs can be generated using symmetric kernels, graphs generated from asymmetric kernels must necessarily be directed.
-We also remark that by permitting asymmetric kernels, this model is a moderate extension of the sparse inhomogeneous random graph model \cite{bollobas2007phase, bollobas2011sparsegraphs}, which we specifically consider in Sec. \ref{sec:graphons}.
+\item \emph{Continuity:} The connectivity kernel $\nu$ is a continuous function from $V\times V$ to $[0,1)$. \item \emph{Asymptotic limit:} The network size is large: $n\gg 1$. \end{enumerate} We call the corresponding network model an SGRN model.
+The node space $V$ can take various forms---such as a discrete space for SBMs \cite{holland1983sbm}, a Euclidean space for RGGs \cite{penrose2003rgg}, or an inner product space for RDPGs \cite{young2007rdpg}, that we consider in detail in Sec. \ref{sec:geodesics_specific}.
+We enforce $A_{ii}=0$, i.e. no self-loops.
+For undirected networks, we additionally enforce that $\nu$ is symmetric, i.e. $\nu(x,y)=\nu(y,x)$, and, without loss of generality, use node indices as an arbitrary ordering: for $i<j$, $A_{ij}$ is generated independently from Eq. \eqref{eq:bernoulli_model_general}, and set $A_{ji}= A_{ij}$.
+We emphasize that while both directed and undirected networks can be generated using symmetric connectivity kernels, networks generated from asymmetric connectivity kernels must necessarily be directed; by permitting asymmetry, this model is an extension of the sparse inhomogeneous random graph model \cite{bollobas2007phase, bollobas2011sparsegraphs}, which we specifically consider in Sec. \ref{sec:graphons}.

-\paragraph*{Degree functions.}Some network statistics become immediately apparent for this model with independent edges, such as expected node degrees.
-For a node located at $x\in V$, let $\degreeout(x),\degreein(x)$ be its out- and in-degree.
-Recall from Eq. \ref{eq:degree_ensemble_node_out} that for the ensemble average model, the expected out-degree for node $i$ is given by $\avg{\degreeout_i}=\sum_{j\ne i}\avg{A}_{ij}$.
-In the general setting, the sum of expectation over $n-1$ nodes asymptotically translates to $n$ times the expectation over node space $V$.
-This yields expressions analogous to Eq. \ref{eq:degree_ensemble_node} for the expected out- and in-degree at $x$, and expected network degree: